TimCannady/FavoriteThings_v2/README.md

 * use React for user auth

-* use React for DOM in place of jQuery for DOM manipulation
+* use React in place of jQuery for DOM manipulation

 * experiment with *display: flexbox* in place of media queries